 - To drive agenda topics for ITG meetings

-- To fairly summarize and represent the ITG’s views at Learn@UW Madison Executive Committee meetings (or assign a representative to do so)
+- To fairly summarize and represent the ITG’s views at Student Digital Ecosystem Executive Committee meetings and leadership meetings with Sponsors

 - To fairly summarize and represent ITG’s views at other Governance meetings as requested/needed

 - To make sure that official representatives are fulfilling their responsibilities

 - To bring high-level campus issues to the ITG within a reasonable timeframe so a meaningful dialogue can occur and ITG input can be practically addressed

 - To ensure that IT service changes or procedure changes are data-informed and include an understanding of the financial, programmatic, and academic impact to schools, colleges, institutions and divisions, and the individual faculty, staff, administrators, and students who work and learn therein